telerik/winforms-docs/scheduler/views/grouping-by-resources.md

 {{endregion}}

 You can add/remove resources using the RadScheduler’s Resources collection.
-The resources in RadScheduler for Winforms are represented by the Resource class and you can assign it text, color and image values.
+The resources in __RadScheduler__ for Winforms are represented by the Resource class and you can assign it text, color and image values.

+#### Resources Collection

 {{source=..\SamplesCS\Scheduler\Views\GroupingByResources.cs region=addingResources}}
 {{source=..\SamplesVB\Scheduler\Views\GroupingByResources.vb region=addingResources}}